necyberteam/qa-bot/publishing.md

 git tag -a v0.2.0 -m "Release version 0.2.0"  # Match your actual version git push origin v0.2.0
 ```
-- Click on the "Releases" tab in the GitHub repository
-- Click "Draft a new release"
-- Select the tag you just created
-- Add a title and description
-- Click "Publish release"

 This tag will be used by the jsdelivr CDN.